gosborn/invoice-app/README.md

 ##Running the app

 Navigate to the directory this project has been downloaded to.
 In the console run `rails c -p 3000` and visit `localhost:3000` in a web browser.

+###Code linting

+This project uses [Rubocop](https://github.com/bbatsov/rubocop) to check the style of the code.
+Run by typing `rubocop` in the directory of the project.

+###Testing

+This project uses rspec for test cases.
+Run by typing `rspec` to recursively run all test suites.

+To examine test coverage, run `COVERAGE=true rspec` to utilize [simplecov](https://github.com/colszowka/simplecov), which generates a coverage report.